Understanding the Tug-of-War in Relationships

 Feeling “half-in” even when you care deeply

-Now you live in a different world, with different choices, and that old learning still whispers.
+This isn’t sabotage.
+It’s intelligence shaped in an earlier world.
+Your system learned: Freedom keeps me safe.
+Now you live in a different world, with different choices, and that old learning still lingers.

 You don’t need to choose between love and freedom.
+You can learn how to live with both.

 Comments